spenlep-amzn/amazon-connect-chat-application-chatjs-guide/README.md

-# Building a Chat application for Amazon Connect with AWS SDK
+# Building a Chat application for Amazon Connect with ChatJS

 ## Overview